BartoszDadok/TrailLandingPage/README.md

 There are two ways to run frontend on your local machine:

-1. You can just click the links below:.
+1. You can just click the links below:
 - Trail Landing Page - https://trail-landing-page.vercel.app/
 - Trail Dashboard - https://trail-dashboard.vercel.app/